Vesylum/dark-souls-3-cheat-sheet/README.md

 files.
 If updates to the site don't appear after reloading, clear your browser data to force the service worker to fetch the latest files.

-Whenever you modify the `urlsToCache` list—or any of the files it references— increment the `CACHE_NAME` constant in `sw.js`.
+The build script automatically updates the `CACHE_NAME` constant in `sw.js` using the package version and a timestamp.
 This forces browsers to refresh their caches with the updated assets so visitors aren't served stale files.

 Bootstrap and the Jets search library are provided locally in the `vendor` directory and cached by the service worker along with the rest of the site's